 15 Low Carb Recipes Perfect for an Appetizer WinArticle posted in: Diet & Nutrition

-Are you ready for some football?!
+Are you ready for some tailgating?!
 And how about all of the food that goes along with it?
-Believe it or not, Americans eat more than 6,000 calories on Super Bowl Sunday, according to research published a 2014 PLOS One Journal.
-That’s more than at any other time or any other holiday—including Thanksgiving.
-Unless you plan to run a marathon (26.2 miles), you won’t burn off those calories that you’re most likely consuming during every tailgate.
+Americans consume countless calories at sporting events and unless you plan to run a marathon (26.2 miles), you won’t burn off those calories that you’re most likely consuming during every tailgate.
 This means you’ve got to have a plan for the big game and every tailgate in between.
 Luckily, we’ve got tasty, yet diet-friendly tailgate recipes that will be welcome at any tailgate party.
 All you have to do is make them!

 Check out 15 low carb tailgate recipes: